Jakeb Sullivan: European League of Football

 In the inaugural 2021 European League of Football season Sullivan was signed by the Frankfurt Galaxy and head coach Thomas Kösling.
 In the regular season Sullivan had the highest passing completion rate (66,2 %) of the league as well as 2,037 passing yards and 23 touchdowns.
 With a passer rating of 105.96 he was the second best quarterback in the regular season.
 In the Divisional Championship playoff-game against the Cologne Centurions he scored five passing touchdowns with four different target and was nominated MVP of this game.
 In the first ELF Championship game the Frankfurt Galaxy won against the Hamburg Sea Devils with a dramatic 32:30 score.
 He was nominated ELF Championship game-MVP, voted to the ELF Allstar game and won the Offensive Player of the Year award.
 The Frankfurt Galaxy announced in mid November the extension for another season.
+Sullivan was released by the Galaxy on November 7, 2023.

+On December 14, 2023, Sullivan signed with the Berlin Thunder of the European League of Football.

 Professional statistics

 Private life

-Sullivan has four younger siblings and is of Native American descent of the Cheyenne River Reservation.
+Sullivan has four younger siblings and is Native American, a member of the Cheyenne River Lakota Sioux.
 His father was football coach at St. Thomas More High School.
 He majored in industrial engineering and was nominated for the Allstate AFCA Good Works Team.